erickpatrick/erickpatrick.github.io/source/_posts/augmenting-tightenco-jigsaw-with-netlifycms.md

 ---
 ## Abstract

-Today, I show how to integrate NetlifyCMS to Tighten Co's static site generator, Jigsaw, as it gives us a nice interface to manage static content while using the power of Git workflow (commits, branches and PRs).
+Today, I show how to integrate [NetlifyCMS] to Tighten Co's static site generator, [Jigsaw], as it gives us a nice interface to manage static content while using the power of Git workflow (commits, branches and PRs).

 ## Introduction

-> Jigsaw and Static Sites Generators are and want to directly go to the technical part of this article, please, refer to the \[Solution] section.
+> [Jigsaw] and Static Sites Generators are and want to read technical part, please refer to the [Solution] section.

 Not so long ago, the default (and preferred) choice of system to create content online was WordPress.
-After sometime, some alternatives appeared, like Tumblr, Ghost and Medium, to name a few.
+After sometime, some alternatives appeared, like [Tumblr], [Ghost] and [Medium], to name a few.
 Like said, this was then, now, what we see is a shift towards the use of Static Site Generators.

-Static Site Generators, SSG for short, are tools that help people create sites comprised of only static files, like the good old HTML, CSS and JavaScript.
+Static Site Generators, <abbr title="Static Site Generator">SSG</abbr> for short, are tools that help people create sites comprised of only static files, like the good old HTML, CSS and JavaScript.
 They allow the creation of sites from brochure-like ones to SPAs and even some dynamic-like types, such as blogs.

-It is said that the use of SSGs helps providing a faster web experience as we are shipping pure static files.
+It is said that the use of <abbr title="Static Site Generator">SSG</abbr>s helps providing a faster web experience as we are shipping pure static files.
 What is also said is that it is more secure, as we normally don't have to deal with input from forms and the like.
 Another remark is that is really cheap to serve these files.
 Being plain static files, some online services provide free hosting and serving, like Netlify and GitHub Pages.

 However, only using HTML, CSS and JavaScript, also brings problems.
 We normally have many manual work to do like: